explorerfaketimepass/Transmission-Telegram-Bot/README.md

 - Keep your API tokens secure and never commit them to version control
 - Consider running Transmission with authentication
 - For public deployments, use HTTPS for all API communications
+- Docker provides an extra layer of isolation

 ## 🚫 Disclaimer